On the ground: occupational hazard

 The medical student said the BMA employment adviser had been ‘very supportive’ with ‘frequent communication’ and ‘lots of advice’.

-For employment advice, please contact us.
+For employment advice, please fill out our form.

 More from On the ground